OData/v3ProtocolDocument/OData.markdown

 To create an *open entity* (an instance of an open type), additional property values beyond those specified in the metadata MAY be sent in the request body.
 The service MUST treat these as dynamic properties and add them to the created instance.

 If the entity being created is not an open entity, additional property values beyond those specified in the metadata SHOULD NOT be sent in the request body.
-The server SHOULD ignore any such values supplied.
+The service SHOULD ignore any such values supplied.

 Upon successful completion, the response MUST contain a [`Location` header](#locationheader) that contains the edit URL of the created entity.

-Upon successful completion the server MUST respond with either [`201 Created`](#201created), or ['204 No Content'](#204nocontent) if the request included a [`Prefer` header](#preferheader) with a value of "return-no-content'.
+Upon successful completion the service MUST respond with either [`201 Created`](#201created), or ['204 No Content'](#204nocontent) if the request included a [`Prefer` header](#preferheader) with a value of "return-no-content'.

 #### 8.9.2.1.
 Link to Related Entities When Creating Entity